Skip to content

 30–90 days residual

-Pro gold standard — 0.06% Termidor SC / Taurus SC; non-repellent transfer effect; BASF claims 100% colony control with documented transfer to queen; 2 applications max per calendar year per label; included in quarterly plan
+Pro gold standard — 0.06% Termidor SC / Taurus SC; non-repellent transfer effect; BASF documents colony control via transfer to the queen; 2 applications max per calendar year per label; included in the quarterly plan

 Targeted nest injection (pro add-on)